dbanalyticsco/lookeraccess/README.md

 ## Installation

-*N.B.*: Once setuptools is implemented, installation should be done via `pip`.

 To 'install' `lookeraccess`, you need clone the repo and install the required packages.
 It is best to use a virtual environment to install the packages.

 ```shell